TikTok to be banned on UK government phones

 - Published

-Chinese-owned social media app TikTok is set to be banned on phones used by government ministers and civil servants.
+Chinese-owned social media app TikTok is set to be banned on phones and other devices used by government ministers and civil servants on security grounds.

 Cabinet Office Minister Oliver Dowden will make a statement to MPs later.

-There has been no official comment - but Mr Dowden is expected to confirm the ban on the app on all devices.
+There has been no official comment - but Security Minister Tom Tugendhat had asked the National Cyber Security Centre to review the issue.

-TikTok has faced allegations it hands users' data to the Chinese government.
-The company has strongly denied this.
+TikTok has strongly denied allegations that it hands users' data to the Chinese government.

-The UK's National Cyber Security Centre has been reviewing whether TikTok should be barred from government phones, with the government under pressure from senior MPs to follow the United States and the European Commission in banning the app.
+The government has come under pressure from senior MPs to follow the United States and the European Commission in banning the app.

+The US banned TikTok from official devices in December, and the Commission followed suit last month.

 Canada and Belgium have taken similar action.